Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. How can I gain management experience?

 A. Most managers are looking for an employee willing to take responsibility.
 Let your supervisor know that you are interested in aspects of management.
 Together, develop a plan that will allow you to assume more responsibility in the areas of administration and supervision.
 Understand, however, that managers have a responsibility to ensure that you work primarily within the confines of your position description, so don't be surprised if you are "reined" in on occasion.
+Also look for temporary backfill positions that have a management component.
+This is will give you a great experience and will be helpful when applying for a management position.
+It would also be helpful to enrolled in a leadership development course if your district or division offers one.

 Q. What is an IDP and how is it used?